 When you first learn that your spouse will deploy, there will probably be some tears and frustration.
 It’s normal to feel afraid, nervous, and intimidated, especially if it is their first deployment.
 But once you pull yourself together, you’ll likely switch into planning mode.
 There are things to be done.
 Bills to schedule.
 A freezer to stock.
 And lots of legal paperwork to take care of.
 The shear length of the to-do list can be overwhelming.
 So I’m here to break it down for you.

 I’ve created the Ultimate Guide to help you handle Deployment Like a Boss!
 It has 28 pages of deployment topics, ranging from legal paperwork to giving birth during deployment, sending care packages, meal planning, and resources for military kids.
+The Guide is available as a download here, or you can buy it directly from Amazon!

 If you aren’t ready for 28 pages of checklists and planner entries, then just save the file on your computer or print out a few pages that you like the best.
 The first section, which covers pre-deployment essentials like gathering paperwork, emergency phone numbers, passwords, and getting your financials in order, are all discussed below.
 So for a sneak peek of Part 1 of the deployment guide, read on!